Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: S6: Main GLM Results and Contrasts (Figure 2)

 \subsection{S6.2: Primary Hypothesis Tests}

-Table \ref{tab:s6.2} presents the preregistered contrasts testing H1 and H2, corresponding to panels A-B in Figure 2.
-The odds ratios reveal a striking reversal: expert readers' 6-8 fold preference for human writing in in-context prompting conditions (OR = 0.16 for style, 0.13 for quality) transforms into an 8-fold preference for AI in fine-tuning (OR = 8.16 for style).
-Lay readers show less dramatic but directionally consistent shifts.
+Table \ref{tab:s6.2} presents the preregistered contrasts testing H1 and H2, corresponding to panels A--B in Figure 2.
+The odds ratios reveal a striking reversal: MFA-trained readers' 6--8 fold preference for human writing in in-context prompting conditions (OR = 0.16 for style, 0.13 for quality) transforms into an 8-fold preference for AI in fine-tuning (OR = 8.16 for style).
+College-educated general readers show directionally consistent but substantially larger shifts, particularly after fine-tuning (OR = 16.65 for style, 5.42 for quality), indicating that this reader group favors AI-generated text by a wider margin than MFA-trained readers.